 Introduction

-Your customer needs cash urgently but doesn’t want to apply for a new loan every time.
+Your customer needs cash urgently but does not want to apply for a new loan every time.
 Your business borrower wants a buffer for slow months without going through a full credit process repeatedly.
 A line of credit solves both problems.

 Unlike a traditional loan, a line of credit does not disburse a fixed amount upfront.
-Instead, borrowers draw funds up to a set limit whenever they need it and pay interest only on what they actually use.
-This makes it an ideal product for customers with recurring short-term needs or businesses that want cash on demand.
+Instead, borrowers draw funds up to a set limit whenever they need it.
+They pay interest only on what they actually use.
+This makes it an ideal product for customers with recurring short-term needs or businesses that want cash on demand without repeated applications.

 Why offer a line of credit?

-Lenders across different markets are adding this product to their portfolios for good reason.
-Here is what it delivers:
+Lenders across different markets are adding this product to their portfolios.
+Here is what it delivers.

 Flexibility for borrowers.
 Customers access funds as needed rather than taking one lump sum upfront.
-They borrow on their terms.
+They borrow on their own terms within the limit you set.

 Pay for what is used.
 Borrowers pay interest only on the amount they draw, not the full credit limit.
-This makes the product more attractive and more affordable.
+This makes the product more attractive and more affordable than a traditional loan of the same size.

 Customer loyalty.
 Offering an overdraft builds stickiness.
-Customers stay with lenders who give them adaptable credit solutions they can rely on.
+Customers stay with lenders who give them adaptable credit solutions they can rely on repeatedly.

 Before you begin

-Line of credit only works for loan products where the disburse to setting is configured as “Wallet.”
+Line of credit only works for loan products where the “Disburse To” setting is configured as “Wallet.”
 Confirm this before you start.
-If your product disburses to a bank account, update that setting first.
+If your product disburses to a bank account, update that setting first before enabling the credit line configuration.

-You also need admin-level access to manage loan products on the admin console
+You also need admin-level access to manage loan products on the admin console.
+To understand how loan product settings work more broadly, see: Configuring your loan product.

 Step-by-step guide